 There are many preparations of Vitamin C-based products available on the market.
 Find the one below recommended by Esse&Co Skin Expert.

 Nimue has developed a multi-functional facial spray Nimue Vitamin C Moisture Mist, an excellent Antioxidant and safe UVA protection for every day use giving the skin a radiant and hydrated glow, reducing signs of ageing, with invigorating and refreshing effects.
 Nimue Vitamin C Face Mist stimulates endorphins, resulting in an uplifted and invigorated feeling.

 Kalahari Toning Lotion

-Easy to use Kalahari Toning Lotion is infused with allantoin and melon seed extract, which is rich in Vit C. This face lotion protects the skin from UV exposure, regenerate and nourish the skin.
-It also inhibits melanin production in the skin, which helps to lighten hyperpigmentation and brown spots, even out skin tone, and enhance skin radiance.
+Easy to use Kalahari Toning Lotion is infused with allantoin and melon seed extract, which is rich in Vitamin C. This face lotion protects the skin from UV exposure while regenerating and nourishing the skin.
+It also inhibits melanin production in the skin, which helps to lighten hyperpigmentation and brown spots, even out skin tone and enhance skin radiance.

 Kalahari Ferulic CEB + Serum

 If you want healthy, glowing skin, you should add to your daily skincare routine Vitamin C serum.